Player Control Bar

 4.0 | Buttons

-OVP Buttons
+OVP Player Control Bar Buttons

 Use the “CC” toggle icon to turn subtitles on or off when subtitles are added to the video (learn more how to add subtitles or how to increase your video’s accessibility.).
 Use the “gear” icon to select other subtitle languages (if available).